 The general ${\sf Int}_{P}({\cal C})$ composition with multipoints is shown in Figure 5 below.
 It represents the morphism $(g,g_+,g_-)\Comp (f,f_+,f_-)$.
 Here the top plane corresponds to the ordinary ${\sf Int}({\cal C})$ composition in Figure 3 below.
-The bottom plane represents the analogous composition at the level of multipoints, and is illustrated separately in Figure 4 below.
+The bottom plane represents the analogous composition at the level of multipoints, where the composition coincides more specifically with $(g_+ \Comp f_+, f_- \Comp g_-)$ by generalized yanking, and is illustrated separately in Figure 4 below.

-Preservation of weak pullbacks is explained diagrammatically in Figure 5 below.
-The left vertical WPBs in the diagram compose to form a WPB.
-The right vertical WPBs become a WPB because of generalized yanking in Appendix \ref{genyank}. \end{prf}
+{Figures 3 and 4 are the upper and lower surfaces of a 3-dimensional diagram pictured in Figure 5 below.
+Consider the two central cubes in Figure 5.
+The top and bottom squares of these cubes compose because of Figures 3 and 4.
+The main question is the composition of the two left and, respectively, the two right vertical faces of the two central cubes.
+The left vertical two squares obviously compose to form a commutative square.
+The right (rearmost) vertical two squares in the cubes compose to be a commutative square because of generalized yanking in Appendix \ref{genyank}.} \end{prf}

 Obviously there is a forgetful functor $|~~|: {\sf Int}_{P}({\cal C}) \longrightarrow {\sf Int}({\cal C})$.

 \begin{defn}[functor $\downarrow$]{\em The functor \ $\downarrow : {\sf Int}({\cal C}) \longrightarrow {\sf Int}_{P}({\cal C})$ is defined as follows: } \end{defn}